-I’ve heard the teaching of Mr. Gothard and Mr. Phillips, sat in some of their conferences, and applied many of their ideas, so I am pondering much of what will come out of these trials.
-There are two sides to every coin.
-On one side of programatic teaching, there may be a grand purpose, love for God, with intention to share ideas, but the flip side has the potential for greed, power, and pride that can accompany any man or idea.
+I’ve sat under the teaching of a wide variety of pastors and teachers.
+I’ve sat through their conferences and applied many ideas, so I feel balanced in my perspective.
+And I realize there are two sides to every coin.
+On one side of programmatic teaching, there may be a grand purpose, love for God, with the intention to share ideas, but the flip side has the potential for greed, power, and pride that can accompany any man or idea.

 Creating A New Tower

-As I’ve matured (okay, gotten older!), I see more clearly the consequences of events or ideas.
-Call it experience or retrospect.
-But one thing I see as I learn of a new idea or teacher is that God won’t tolerate another Babel, the construction of yet another tower to help us reach Him.
-Programs, schools, teachers who take on idol status, churches (yep, even churches!) all must come toppling down when they become more important than a total love for God, His Word, and gratitude for Jesus’s redemption and the Spirit’s work.
+As I’ve matured (okay, gotten older!), I see more clearly the consequences of historical events or ideas.
+It’s a blend of experience and retrospect.
+But one thing we need to remember is that God won’t tolerate another Babel.
+The construction of yet another tower to help us reach Him.
+Programs, schools, teachers who take on idol status, churches (yep, even churches) all must come toppling down when they become more important than a total love for God and His Word.
+When they lack gratitude for Jesus’s redemption and the Spirit’s work.

-This world and everything in it was created by and for God, and when a person or group begins teaching that following God requires more than what is taught in Scripture: more of their teaching; more work; more rules; more book study; more, more, more of anything, then we can expect the wrecking ball to come in and do it’s work.
+This world and everything in it was created by and for God, and when a person or group begins teaching that following God requires more than what is taught in Scripture: more of their instruction; more work; more rules; more book study; more, more, more of anything, then we can expect the wrecking ball to come in and do its work.
 Pharisees and white-washed sepulchers come to mind.
 There is a difference between works and work, but it takes discernment!
-God’s been revealing a lot on that….coming in a future post.

 “Woe to you, scribes and Pharisees, hypocrites!
 For you are like whitewashed tombs which on the outside appear beautiful, but inside they are full of dead men’s bones and all uncleanness.
 “So you, too, outwardly appear righteous to men, but inwardly you are full of hypocrisy and lawlessness.
 Matthew 23:27-28

-Yes, we’re shocked by what we’ve heard, and many of us hurt, either personally or by association, but we really shouldn’t be surprised.
+Yes, we’re shocked by what we’ve heard friends or pastors or organizations say, but we really shouldn’t be surprised.
 This is the stuff of the Bible.
 Remember David and his sin?
 Temptations abound and humans are sinners.
 We are like sheep – followers – and we often follow right into a leg trap.
-We can get confused who we’re really following.
-The amazing thing is that it’s all used for good, good to those who follow the Lord.
+We can get confused about who we’re actually following.
+The amazing thing is that God uses it all for good, good to those who follow the Lord.
 Truly!

-Our trials born, our hopes vanquished, our dreams ended are all good if they humble us and draw us into sweeter fellowship with our Father and the Son, our Savior.
+Our trials born, our hopes vanquished, our dreams ended are all good if they humble us and draw us into a sweeter relationship with our Father and our Savior.

 If we will only listen to the Master, we will hear Him remind us that this life, this love, is all about and all for Him.
-We can have no faux master, no video savior, no false works.
+We can have no false master, no video saviour, no false works.
 Only Jesus.